Blog >

 Through mostly anecdotal reports, cannabis has long been regarded as a sleep aid, particularly cannabis strains that induce sedation, or a "couch-lock," effect.

-Various studies have tested the anecdotal evidence, with several supporting conclusions.
+Various studies have tested the anecdotal evidence, with several inconclusive results.
 A 2019 CBD-based study of 72 adults saw sleep scores improve for 59 patients within the first month of using CBD.
 Still, many saw their scores fluctuate over more extended periods.
-Only three subjects did not see “well-tolerated” results during the test.
+Only three subjects did not see "well-tolerated" results during the test.

 In 2021, a study explored the effect of medical cannabis use on insomnia patients.
 Researchers noted a significant symptom reduction when using indica strains.
 However, it should be noted that not all indicas produce desired sedative effects and that a plant's profile could alter outcomes.